Octopus-free/Capstone-Project/README.md

 ### Reflection

+The hardest part of the project was a prerpocessing the dataset.
+I was wandered that the initial dataset had not been a 'dataset'.
+It was not a spread of some features.
+The initial dataset was a part of log file that consisted users actifity.

+I had to transform the project's data to dataset with unique user's records.

+The second problem was the dataset columns
 I enjoyed the data pre-processing part of the project.
 For data visualisation part, instead of using “for” loops to get arrays for our bar chart, I first converted our Spark data frame to Pandas data frame using toPandas()method.
 Data visualisation is easier from then on.

 The shape of our final data is just 225 x 32.
 This is too small to generalise our model.
 Just 225 users for a streaming company?
 That’s nothing.
 12 GB data might provide some useful results.
 If you want more statistically significant results then I suggest you run this notebook on Amazon EMR for the 12 GB dataset.
 I have skipped that part for now because it costs $30 for one week.